ArantxaDR/calendar-events/README.md

 # npm install
 ```

--To start the back project in development
+- To start the back project in development
 ```
 # node index.js
 ```